 |C3 Group Public Adjusters||Superoofs|

-We have an exciting event planned that’s sure to offer you a fun and competitive round of golf with friends and roofing associates alike!
+For those members that have signed up, we are once again planning an event that’s sure to offer you a fun and competitive round of golf with friends and roofing associates alike!
 West Woods Golf Course has 27 holes of golf which allows us to have 216 golfers on the course at one time.
 All golfers will be playing 18 holes of golf with a tee off at 8:00 am on three different rotations.
 West Woods has 3 unique 9-hole courses; the Sleeping Indian, Cottonwood and Silo.
 The 27-hole format breaks down in the following way – 1/3 of our players will play Sleeping Indian/Cottonwood, 1/3 on Cottonwood/Silo, and 1/3 on Silo/Sleeping Indian.

-Tournament highlights include: 18 Holes – scramble format, golf cart, range balls, bag handling, goodie bag, breakfast burritos, lunch, awards & raffle ceremony.
-Plus… you can participate in the following contests: hole-in-one prize, closest to the pin (men and women), longest drive (men and women), ball-on-the-green, speed hole, chipping and dice roll contests.
+Tournament player fee includes: 18 Holes – scramble format, golf cart, range balls, bag handling, goodie bag, breakfast burritos, lunch, awards & raffle ceremony.
+Your player fee also includes the following contests: hole-in-one prize, closest to the pin (men and women), longest drive (men and women) and ball-on-the-green challenges.

 # # #